stepsen89/dev-notes-next-app/notes/new-in-php-8.md

 ---
 title: "What's New In PHP 8?"
 date: 'May 7, 2021'
-excerpt: 'In this article we will look at some of the new features offered in version 8 of PHP'
+excerpt: 'In this article a overview of the topic Accessibility is given'
 cover_image: '/images/posts/img4.jpg'
 category: 'PHP'
 author: 'Sara Johnson'